lidofinance/dual-governance/docs/specification.md

 function getConfigProvider() view returns (IDualGovernanceConfigProvider)
 ```

-Returns the address of the current configuration provider for the Dual Governance system.
+Returns the current configuration provider for the Dual Governance system.

 ---